muratk5n/thirdwave/en/index.md

 ---

-Focker's [best friend](mbl/2023/ejagoffmaxwell2.jpg)'s family ran an emerald mine in SA didn't they?
+Focker's [best friend](mbl/2023/ejagoffmaxwell2.jpg)'s family ran an emerald mine in the apartheid SA didn't they?
 Making money of off stolen land...
 It is a sound system - if you are white.

 ---